sharontherese/sharon-kabel/content/post/periti-longform/index.md

 The Catholic News Archive would be an ideal database to search for this, were it not for the uncorrected OCR.
 By no means is this a complaint - the CNA is such a phenomenal tool, and anyone can log in and clean up the OCR.
 It’s simply a reality of searching.
 I would love to search “thomas gallagher OP,” but capital O’s are usually labelled incorrectly by OCR.

 So, I ev0lved.
-I tried the following search:
+I tried the following search with great success:

 > “gallagher 0P”~1

 That particular syntax is a proximity search: it means that I am searching the CNA for ‘gallagher’ and ‘0P’ within one word of each other.
+I found several relevant articles about a Thomas Gallagher.
+I went to VIAF, searched for Gallagher, T, waited for the autofill, and found him.

+Later, I used the same idea to search CNA for the Missionary Oblates of Mary: 0MI vs. OMI.

 I cannot stress how iterative this searching was.
 If a name seemed common, then I would start with a narrow search tool, like the CNA.
 If the name was uncommon, I would throw it into Google Books, Wikidata, or another giant tool.